Understanding RIRs and their role in IPv4 address allocation

 Serving the African continent.

-The Role of RIRs in IP Address Allocation
+The Role of RIRs in IPv4 Address Allocation

-RIRs have several crucial responsibilities in the IP address ecosystem:
+RIRs have several crucial responsibilities in the IPv4 address ecosystem:

 - Resource Allocation